 Colorado Lakes in the Summer

-Summer in Colorado means sunshine, afternoon thunderstorms, and long days perfect for hanging out at your favorite Colorado lake.
-Despite occasional complaints from outsiders, transplants, and disgruntled beach bums that Colorado is a landlocked state, Colorado is home to thousands of lakes, both natural and man-made, and wether you’re enjoying the scenery or dipping your toes in, hanging lake-side is a great way to cool off in the summer.
-Some Colorado lakes are accessible by car, with opportunities for boating, kayaking, and stand-up paddleboarding, while others are more secluded, accessible only by hiking.
-There are way too many to list them all, but here’s a few to get you started in your quest to cool off this summer.
+Summer in Colorado means sunshine, afternoon thunderstorms, and long days perfect for hanging out at any one of the many Colorado lakes.
+Despite occasional complaints from outsiders, transplants, and disgruntled beach bums that Colorado is a landlocked state.
+Colorado is home to thousands of lakes, both natural and man-made, and whether you’re enjoying the scenery or dipping your toes in, hanging lake-side is a great way to cool off in the summer.
+Many Colorado lakes are managed by Colorado State Parks and provide a full gamut of amenities.
+While others are more secluded, accessible only by hiking.
+There are way too many to list them all, but here are a few to get you started in your quest to cool off this summer.

 by Emily Krempholtz